alkampfergit/personal-blog/codewrecks/content/post/azdo/pipeline/powershell-build.md

 I'm a great fan of Azure DevOps pipelines, I use them extensively, but I also a fan of simple building strategies, not relying on some specific build engine.

-> For Continuous Integration, being too much dependant on a specific technology could be limiting.
+> For Continuous Integration, being too much dependent on a specific technology could be limiting.

-I'm a great fan of Continuous Integration, **I've started many years ago with CC.NET** and explored various build engine, from Msbuild to Nant then Psake, cake etc. I've also used various CI engines, from TFS to AzureDevOps to TeamCity and others.
-My overall reaction to those tools was usually good, but I always feel bound to some specific technology.
+I've started CI with **many years ago with CC.NET** and explored various engines, from MsBuild to Nant then Psake, cake etc. I've also used various CI tools, from TFS to AzureDevOps to TeamCity and others.
+My overall reaction to those tools was usually good, but **I always feel bound to some specific technology**.
 What about a customer using something I do not know like Travis CI?
 Also, when you need to do CI at customer sites, it is hard to force a particular technology.
-It is too easy to tell to a customer: just use X because it is the best, when the reality is that you really known X so it is best.
+It is too easy to tell to a customer: just use X because it is the best, when the reality is that your knowledge of X is really good so it is your first choice.

-Since it is impossible to master all various build engine, I often decide to go straight with basic PowerShell not getting any other tool in my toolchain.
+Since it is impossible to master all various build engines, **I often decide to go straight with basic PowerShell** creating a build that can entirely run on your machine.

 Why PowerShell?
-The answer is simple, if you are in Windows Environment your IT people probably already knows PowerShell, it is simple, it is widely used and is available on any Windows machine (now even in Linux).
-It is the language of choice for scripting in Windows, if you search for "how to do X in PowerShell" you surely find some solution already ready to solve your problem.
+The answer is simple, if you are in Windows Environment your IT people probably already knows PowerShell, **it is simple, it is widely used and is available on any Windows machine (now even in Linux)**.
+It is the language of choice for scripting in Windows, if you search for "how to do X in PowerShell" you surely find some pre-made solution to solve your problem.

-Another nice aspect of PowerShell is [PowerShell Gallery](http://www.codewrecks.com/post/general/powershell-gallery/) where you can publish some common helper functions you usually reuse between builds.
+Another nice aspect of PowerShell is [PowerShell Gallery](http://www.codewrecks.com/post/general/powershell-gallery/) where you can **publish some common helper functions you usually reuse between builds**.

+> PowerShell is probably the best approach in Windows to create a simple build that can run everywhere.

-But the best aspect of doing CI in PowerShell is being able to debug and run it from every computer, no prerequisites, just include script in your source code and you are ready to go.
+The best aspect of doing CI in PowerShell **is probably being able to debug and run almost everything from own computer**, no prerequisites, just include script in your source code and you are ready to go.

-> Plain PowerShell based Continuos Integration is really flexible and can be run and debugged locally.
+> Plain PowerShell based Continuous Integration is really flexible and can be run and debugged locally.

-When you have your PowerShell script, you can simply execute it in all major CI engines (Azure DevOps pipelines, GitHub actions, Travis Ci), with little effort, but you are always able to reproduce a build locally.
+When you have your PowerShell script ready to go, **you can simply execute it in all major CI engines (Azure DevOps pipelines, GitHub actions, Travis Ci) with little effort**, you can move more easily between CI engines and you can obviously run everything manually.

-Now the question is how difficult is to to do Continuous Integratino using only plain PowerShell?
+The usual question is: how difficult is to to do Continuous Integration using only plain PowerShell?
 To answer this question I've created a sample with an ASP.NET application in Full framework with a database project and my goal is to have a minimum CI script that

 1. Use Git Version to mark assembly with SemVer
 2. Build my solution